kumahooks/kumahooks.github.io/_posts/2023-07-16-Achieving-Address-Stability-in-Binary-Hooking.md

 ## And there it is
-In the realm of reverse engineering and binary hooking, ensuring address stability is a fundamental challenge.
-The dynamic nature of address variations caused by factors like ASLR and code recompilation makes it impractical to rely on hard-coded addresses.
 By dynamically locating the target function within the binary's memory, we can reliably hook and modify functions, regardless of address variations.
 I might give detouring a deeper focus in a next post, sooo... yeah :)